 According to Experian, your payment history can make up 35% of your credit score.
 If you’re looking to increase your score or want to know how an auto loan affects it, that’s how much paying on time can influence the score.

-Consider the next highest part of the credit score is amount owed, which comes in at 30%, and you see just how important it is to stay on top of payments.
+Consider the next highest part of the credit score is the amount owed, which comes in at 30%, and you see just how important it is to stay on top of payments.

 With that in mind, you have two very simple tools to ensure you never miss a payment.

-Automatic payments: Setting up automatic payments when agreeing the Burlington auto loan is the best move you can make.
+Automatic payments: Setting up automatic payments when agreeing on the auto loan is the best move you can make.
 As long as you always have sufficient funds or an overdraft so the payment is made, this is the easiest way to always pay on time.

 Payment reminders: Setting an alarm on your phone, a calendar alert on your work computer or other reminder somewhere you spend a lot of time can work too.
 It isn’t as effective as automatic payments but it’s the next best thing!